RahulParajuli/cocacola_bottle_detection_YOLO/README.md

 # Coke Project
 ## Description

-This is a project to create AI Engine for coke bottle detection for a company called Coke.
+This is a project to create AI Engine for coke bottle detection.

 ## Table of Contents